puppetlabs/puppet-docs/source/learning/templates.markdown

 Some Simple ERB
 -----

-First, keep in mind that **facts** and **variables defined in the current scope** are available to a template as standard Ruby local variables, which are plain words without a `$` sigil in front of them.
+First, keep in mind that **facts, global variables,** and **variables defined in the current scope** are available to a template as standard Ruby local variables, which are plain words without a `$` sigil in front of them.
 Variables from other scopes are reachable, but to read them, you have to call the `lookupvar` method on the `scope` object.
 (For example, `scope.lookupvar('apache::user')`.)

 ### Tags

-ERB tags are angle brackets with percent signs just inside.
+ERB tags are delimited by angle brackets with percent signs just inside.
 (There isn't any HTML-like concept of opening or closing tags.)

+{% highlight erb %}
     <% document = "" %>
+{% endhighlight %}

 Tags contain one or more lines of Ruby code, which can set variables, munge data, implement control flow, or... actually, pretty much anything, except for print text in the rendered output.